akv-dev/akv-dev-event-talks-app/README.md

 ### 1. Database Setup

-You need to have PostgreSQL installed with the `pgvector` extension.
+This project uses Docker to run a PostgreSQL database with the `pgvector` extension.

-1.  **Install `pgvector`:** Follow the instructions at [https://github.com/pgvector/pgvector](https://github.com/pgvector/pgvector).
+1.  **Start the database container:**
+    ```bash
+    docker-compose up -d db
+    ```

+2.  **Connect to the database and create the table:**
+    You can connect to the database using any PostgreSQL client.
+The credentials are in the `docker-compose.yml` file.
-2.  **Create the table and insert data:** Connect to your PostgreSQL database and run the following SQL commands:
+    Once connected, run the following SQL commands:

     ```sql
     CREATE EXTENSION IF NOT EXISTS vector;